Max Muncy Player Props: Dodgers vs. Orioles

-Max Muncy -- batting .200 with three home runs, eight walks and five RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Baltimore Orioles, with Tyler Wells on the hill, on July 18 at 7:05 PM ET.
+Max Muncy, with a slugging percentage of .297 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers against the Baltimore Orioles, with Dean Kremer on the mound, July 19 at 1:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Orioles.
+He had a hitless performance in his last game (0-for-6 with an RBI) against the Orioles.

 Max Muncy Game Info & Props vs. the Orioles